 As DBHDD continues to shift from an institutional-based model of health care delivery to a community-based system of care, individuals with developmental disabilities (DD) will have the opportunity to live independently and in the least restrictive setting possible.

-People with developmental disabilities have chronic conditions that developed before age 22 and limit their ability to function mentally and/or physically.
-Georgia's state-supported services are geared to people with an intellectual disability and to people with other disabilities, such as cerebral palsy and autism, who require services similar to those needed by people with an intellectual disability.
+A developmental disability is a chronic condition that develops before a person reaches age 22 and limits his/her ability to function mentally and/or physically.
+DBHDD provides services to people with intellectual and other disabilities, such as cerebral palsy and autism, who require services similar to those needed by people with an intellectual disability.

 State-supported services help families continue to care for a relative when possible.
 DBHDD also provides home settings and care to individuals who do not live with their families.

 All services are designed to encourage and build on existing social networks and natural sources of support, and to promote inclusion in the community and safety in the home environment.
 Contracted providers are required to have the capacity to support individuals with complex behavioral and or medical needs.

 The services a person receives depends on a professional determination of level of need and the services and other community resources available.
 Click here for a list of services and their definitions.